-What would a web design tool look like?
+What would a web design tool look

 A tool to design websites should be based on the web stack, which actually closely resembles the classic Graphic Design stack.
 Instead of the arbitrary layers we see in tools like Photoshop, we would need (at least four) base layers that need to be touched by the designer.
 The content layer, the typography layer, the layout layer and finally the paint layer.